We are here to offer support. You are not alone.

 All routes into our services are via our helpline so please ask the woman you are working with us to contact us by our telephone helpline or webchat.

 You can speak to a support worker face-to-face at our Early Intervention Hub in Birmingham city centre.

 You may be worried about your personal safety, housing, children, money, benefits, debt, health, police or legal proceedings.

 Our staff are specially trained to provide free, confidential support, in all of these areas and more.

-If you have specific needs around language or mobility please call us to arrange a pre booked appointment to see our drop in staff and where possible we will try and meet your needs.
+If you have specific needs around language or mobility please call us to arrange a pre booked appointment to see our staff at the Hub and where possible we will try and meet your needs.
 If you are hard or hearing please use our text service to make contact with us.

 *Except Bank Holidays

 Please call 0808 800 0028 for more information